sumnerevans/chess-pgn-parser/README.md

 ## Features
 The goal is to implement all sections of the [PGN Spec](https://www.chessclub.com/user/help/pgn-spec)
-- [ ] Multiple people are allowed to play a single color.
-(This would be the case in a consultation game.)
-The names are separated by ":"s.
 - [ ] Full Seven-Tag Roster (STR) is implemented
   - [ ] Site tag allows you to specify the country using IOC (International Olympic Committee) three letter names when possible (15)